rhobs/handbook/content/Services/RHOBS/README.md

 * Tracing signal: OpenShift Tracing Team

 Telemeter part client side is maintained by In-cluster Monitoring team, but managed by corresponding client cluster owner.

+### Metric Label Restrictions

+There is small set of reserved label name that are reserved on RHOBS side.
+If remote write request contains series with those labels, they will be overridden (not honoured).

+Restricted labels:

+* `tenant_id`: Internal tenant ID in form of UUID that is injected to all series in various placed and constructed from tenant authorization (HTTP header).
+* `receive`: Special label used internally.
+* `replica` and `rule_replica`: Special label used internally to replicate receive and rule data for reliability.

+Special labels:

+* `prometheus_replica`: Use this label for Agent/Prometheus unique scraper ID if you scrape and push from multiple of replicas scraping the same data.
+RHOBS is configured to deduplicate metrics based on this.

+Recommended labels:

+* `_id` for cluster ID (in form of lowercase UUID) is the common way of identifying clusters.
+* `prometheus` is a name of Prometheus (or any other scraper) that was used to collect metrics.
+* `job` is scrape job name that is usually dynamically set to abstracted service name representing microservice (usually deployment/statefulset name)
+* `namespace` is Kubernetes namespace.
+Useful to make sure identify same microservices across namespaces.
+* For more "version" based granularit (warning - every pod rollout creates new time series).
+  * `pod` is a pod name
+  * `instance` is an IP:port (useful when pod has sidecars)
+  * `image` is image name and tag.

 ### Support